 The Ed.S.
 Director of Special Education classes emphasize the administrator as an instructional leader as well as a servant leader.
 Ethical decision making, creative problem solving, and professional growth are other areas of emphasis.
-In the last semester of the program, each student will enroll in EDUC7595B Director of Special Education Practicum Portfolio Binder (0-1) credits where they will upload their artifacts of learning.
+In the last semester of the program, each student will enroll in EDUC7595P Director of Special Education Portfolio (0-1) credits where they will upload their artifacts of learning and evidence of competencies of the Idaho Standards for Initial Certification.